-- C.8 The Audit Commission is responsible for appointing external auditors to each local Authority.
-The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, as amended by section 5 of the Audit Commission Act 1998. - C.9 The Council may, from time to time, be subject to audit, inspection or investigation by external regulators, inspectors or agents such as HM Customs and Excise and the Inland Revenue, who have statutory rights of access.
+- To have free and unfettered access to any records, documents and correspondence required to conduct their statutory audit. - Receive any information and explanations related to any matter under consideration. - C.26 The Council may, from time to time, be subject to audit, inspection or investigation by external regulators, inspectors or agents such as HM Customs and Excise and the Inland Revenue, who have statutory rights of access.